lunne/reflect/README.md

 # reflect
-Reflect on your work each day by doing a quick check-in in the morning and a reflection and report of the past day in the afternoon.
+Reflect on your work each day by doing a quick check-in in the morning and a reflection and report of the day in the afternoon.

+Goals usually stretch over days, weeks or years.
+Something that should be done each day and reflected upon.
+This is done by setting up recurring goals that will be visible and easy to select in the check-in.

+At the end of each week (or two weeks) a report from the system can be created to do a deeper analys of the progress.
+Are you completing the goals you setup or are you failing to even work on them?
+This will help you create new goals to help you correct and improve your performance.

 The user checks in in the morning by doing a simple cli command:
 `reflect checkin`